Published on 22 Jun 2021

 A tooth-shaped cap called an abutment is screwed onto the titanium screw.
 Once the implant is in place, your dentist will place some sutures to close the gums.

-You should not feel any pain during dental implant procedures due to the anesthesia.
+You should not feel any pain during dental implant procedures due to the anaesthesia.

 Dental implants may look and feel more natural compared to other types of teeth replacement methods.